 Mark Jonathan Davis is a writer, producer, and performer.
 He was born in New York, raised in Arizona, and has lived and worked in Southern California since 1990.
 He has over 30 years of experience working as a comedian, actor, producer, and consultant in entertainment, advertising/marketing, and politics.

-Also in the 1990's, Davis performed voices for Warner Brothers' "Superman" and "Batman Beyond" cartoon movies and TV series, and worked as an award-winning commercial copywriter, producer, announcer, and jingle singer for NBC, CBS, and Nick At Nite.
-He continues to provide writing and production services through his World Creative Supply advertising agency, which specializes in creating product names and ad slogans.
+Also in the 1990's, Davis performed voices for Warner Brothers' "Superman" and "Batman Beyond" cartoon movies and TV series, and worked as a network announcer, commercial producer, and jingle singer for NBC, CBS, and Nick At Nite.
+He continues to provide copywriting and production services through his award-winning World Creative Supply advertising agency, which specializes in creating product names and ad slogans.

 Since 2000, Davis has been recording and touring as Las Vegas lounge singer character "Richard Cheese," who croons big-band swing versions of popular rock and rap songs.
 His "Richard Cheese & Lounge Against The Machine" live swing band has released 20 albums/CDs, played sellout shows all over the U.S. and Europe, and appeared on Jimmy Kimmel Live, The Jonathan Ross Show, Last Call with Carson Daly, CNN with Anderson Cooper, Howard Stern, MTV's Say What Karaoke, and in the movies "Batman v.
 Superman: Dawn Of Justice" and "Dawn Of The Dead."
 The band's most recent CD releases are 2015's "Supermassive Black Tux," "The Lounge Awakens," and "Bakin' At The Boulder."

-Davis also produced "Johnny Aloha: Lavapalooza," an album featuring Hawaiian-style "tiki music" versions of rock and rap hits, "Mozzapella," an a cappella cover act, and "Phaser Rock: All Fired Up," a comedy album for fans of Star Trek.
+Through his independent record label Coverage Records, Davis also produced "Johnny Aloha: Lavapalooza," an album featuring Hawaiian-style "tiki music" covers of rock and rap hits, "Mozzapella," an a cappella cover act, and "Phaser Rock: All Fired Up," a comedy album for fans of Star Trek.

 Davis's next venture is an autobiography about his showbiz career, "Atlas Lounged: The Music, Martinis, And Madness Behind Richard Cheese & Lounge Against The Machine," which will be published in 2018 (atlaslounged.com).
 He is also writing books about politics, astrophysics, mid-century architecture/design, and he is developing a series of photography/art projects.